Sheds Are the Worst Place to Store These Items

 Candles

 Candles will melt in a hot shed and warp in a cold one.
 They need a consistent temperature, and if you don’t have this they can crack or bend.
 Always store candles in a cool, dry indoor area, away from direct sunlight.
+Sheds often reach extreme temperatures, especially in summer, turning your candles into a gooey mess.

 Musical Instruments

 It doesn’t matter how much money you paid for your musical instrument, you should never ever keep it in the shed.
 Wooden instruments like guitars or violins can warp or crack from humidity and temperature changes, while anything with metal in it will rust.
+Even plastic components can become brittle or degrade over time when exposed to extreme heat or cold.

 Batteries

 Batteries degrade way faster when exposed to heat or cold, which sheds are notorious for.
 Leaking or corroding batteries can be dangerous and damage nearby items.
 They need to be stored indoors, in a dry environment, away from anything flammable.
+Extreme temperatures can shorten their lifespan, reduce performance, and even cause them to swell or rupture.

 Medications

 Do not even think about storing medications in the shed.
 Heat, moisture, and light can reduce the effectiveness of many medications or even make them unsafe, so it’s a terrible idea.
 Always keep medications inside, in a cool dry place, and away from children.
+Some medications require specific temperature ranges to remain stable, and once compromised, they may not work as intended—or at all.

 Leather Goods

 Do you have a love of leather?
 Then you’ll know to store it somewhere other than the shed.
 Leather items like shoes, bags, or jackets will crack, mold, or fade if stored in a shed, completely ruining the items you probably paid a lot of money for.
+Moisture can lead to mildew and unpleasant odors, while excessive heat dries out the leather’s natural oils.

 Clothes